top of page

 The distinction between productive and unproductive conflict lies in the importance of the issue and the amount of energy you put into it.

 • Productive conflict is the open exchange of conflicting or differing ideas.
-Both parties involved feel equally heard, respected, and unafraid to voice dissenting opinions to reach a mutually comfortable resolution.
+Both parties feel equally heard, respected, and unafraid to voice dissenting opinions to reach a mutually comfortable resolution.
 Even though conflict may be uncomfortable, it is productive to have ideas challenged so we can learn and grow.

 According to a survey of 5,000 full-time employees in nine countries, 85% of employees deal with conflict regularly at work.
-The estimated impact of non-productive conflict in America is well over $1.5 billion annually, not to mention the emotional and psychological costs on the workforce.
+The estimated impact of non-productive strife in America is well over $1.5 billion annually, not to mention the emotional and psychological costs on the workforce.
 Beyond employee productivity and well-being, a study of 2195 employees found that one in ten cases of conflict results in employee turnover.
 Of course, it is natural to want to minimize workplace conflict.

 4 Strategies for staying civil